 These two platforms occupy different sides of the customer lifecycle.
 Intercom handles what happens after someone becomes a customer.
 Pipedrive handles what happens before.
 But there's a question neither platform answers: how do you find the right prospects to put into your pipeline in the first place?

-ZoomInfo is an AI GTM platform that provides the intelligence layer go-to-market teams depend on.
+ZoomInfo is an all-in-one AI GTM Platform that provides the intelligence layer go-to-market teams depend on.
 With 500M contacts, 100M companies, 135M+ verified phone numbers, and 200M+ verified business emails, ZoomInfo gives your team the data to identify buyers, understand their organizations, and engage them at the right moment.
-Its GTM Context Graph fuses this data with your CRM records, conversation transcripts, and behavioral signals to reveal not just who to contact, but why now is the right time.
-Sellers access this through GTM Workspace, marketers through GTM Studio, and any tool through APIs and MCP.
+The GTM Context Graph fuses this data with your CRM records, conversation transcripts, and behavioral signals to reveal not just who to contact, but why now is the right time.
+Sellers access this through GTM Workspace, marketers and RevOps teams through GTM Studio, and any tool through APIs and MCP.
+ZoomInfo is free to start with consumption credits based on usage.

 If finding the right buyers and engaging them with full context sounds like the missing piece in your revenue process, see how ZoomInfo works.